 Stress Fractures – Beware of the Signs

-Stress fractures are one of the most common injuries experienced by active individuals, but it’s easy to miss the warning signs as in the beginning the symptoms tend to be rather benign.
-However, symptoms should not be ignored as left untreated they will begin to get worse and you may cause permanent damage.
+Stress fractures are one of the most common injuries experienced by active individuals, but it’s easy to miss the warning signs as the associated symptoms tend to start off rather benign.
+Although these symptoms may at first appear trivial, they should not be ignored as left untreated they could potentially get worse and cause more damage in the long run.

 What is a Stress Fracture?

-As the name implies, stress fractures are tiny cracks within your bone structure.
-The cracks usually start out as hairline cracks accompanied by mild pain, but this will progressively worsen.
+As the name implies, stress fractures are tiny breaks within your bone structure.
+They typically start out as hairlinecracksaccompanied by mild pain, but then can progressively get worse over time if not managed appropriately.

-Highly active people are most at risk of stress fractures, but they can occur in people of all ages.
+Even though stress fractures can occur in any person at any time, they tend to be more common amongst highly active individuals.
 Keen runners, football players, basketball players and dancers are particularly at risk due to frequent and repeated stress on their lower limbs and feet.
-Gymnasts and cricketers may also experience lumbar spine stress fractures due to repeated bending.

-If you suffer from osteoporosis, have poor bone density or are about to start a new training program, you should be careful not to push your exercise regime too far.
-Stress fractures occur because the bone is unable to withstand the repeated strain, so adjustments will need to be made in order to prevent avoidable injury.
+Other individuals who may be more prone to stress fractures are those that have, or are susceptible to having, osteoporosis or other bone density related issues.
+Stress fractures occur because the bone is unable to withstand the repeated strain, so adjustments will need to be made in order to prevent otherwise avoidable injury.

 What to Look Out For